yanivm/TovTovTov/README.md

 ```
 1011101
 ```
-And equivalently: (as the compiler ignores stuff he doesn't understand)
+And equivalently: (as the impatient compiler ignores stuff he doesn't understand)
 ```
 I used to have ten bottles of beer on my wall, 10 bottles of beer.
 I took 1 down, I passed it around, but no one drank that 1 beer,